Mehtamit11/Real-time-Traffic-violation-detection-system/README.md

 ## Note
 The system is optimized for GPU usage.
 For optimal performance, ensure that PyTorch with GPU support is installed.

----

-If you are interested in purchasing this product or would like more information, please feel free to contact me at hamody28522@gmail.com .